 Hiking in Yosemite is the best way to see the majestic views.
 There is a wide range of hiking trails with levels ranging from easy to very difficult.
 One of the most popular from Yosemite Valley is the 1-mile uphill hike to the top of Vernal Falls.
 This trail is one of the steepest, but the views are worth every leg cramp and ragged breath.
 The footbridge is the first destination at less than a mile and offers incredible views.
 Brave the steep and wet steps to the top of the dramatic falls, but never ever let people play in the water or near the slippery rocks at the top.
 The hike to the top of Yosemite Falls is equally dramatic and steep with incredible views and winding switchbacks along the 1 mile trip to the top.

-The back country of Yosemite is a vast wilderness crisscrossed with trails along alpine lakes, streams, and granite peaks.
+The backcountry of Yosemite is a vast wilderness crisscrossed with trails along alpine lakes, streams, and granite peaks.
 Taking a backpacking trip in this area of Yosemite is a dream come true for many hardy adventurers who love to get out into nature.
 Taking kids into this area takes much careful planning and preparation but can be the trip of a lifetime.
+For more tips on Yosemite, check out Yosemite National Park for First Timers.

 Very memorable: Climbing to the top of Half Dome is one of the most difficult, dangerous, and thrilling hikes in Yosemite, with over 4,800 feet in elevation change.
 Due to the popularity of this 14-16 mile round trip hike, and due to the danger of the narrow trail guarded by chains leading to the top of the dome, there is a lottery system to gain a permit to access the chains.
 Without it, you cannot climb to the top.
 Make reservations and find more information on the NPS website.